aws-samples/aws-cloudtrail-analyzer-workshop/README.md

 The deletion of logs is an action that should normally not occur in most accounts, and may indicate an attacker trying to cover tracks.

 In this exercise, we will focus on API calls that delete logs in CloudWatch Logs or CloudTrail.
 You need to implement code for the `deleting_logs` function to check for those API calls by looking for API events whose name starts with `"Delete"`.
+For the purposes of this exercise, you can focus this check on just CloudWatch Logs (logs.amazonaws.com) and CloudTrail (cloudtrail.amazonaws.com).

 Use what you've learned about looking at CloudTrail records so far to identify the fields you will need to use, and borrow code patterns from `print_short_record` as needed.

 When a matching record is found, print it out using `print_short_record` and return True.

+### Bonus round!

+Expand the check to look for an API call that stops logging on a trail in CloudTrail (without deleting the trail).

+### Reference

 Curious about what some of the log deletion API calls do?
 Here are some docs to check out: